neburtron/the-email-band/README.md

 ## Contribution Guidelines

-1. **Fork the Repository:**
-   - Click the "Fork" button at the top right of this repository page to create a copy of this repository under your GitHub account.
+How to add your new material to the project.
+If you can't figure it out, email me and I can add it for you.

+These steps assume you're using Github Desktop.

+1. **Make sure you have an up to date and unedited verion of the project folder**
+   - Github tracks changes, so make sure you didn't touch anything you shouldn't have, and make sure that you're not looking at an outdated verison of the folder

 2. **Create a Branch:**
-   - Create a new branch for your feature or bug fix:
+   - Create a new branch by opening this menu and clicking here:

-     ```bash
-     git checkout -b your-branch-name
-     ```

-3. **Make Changes:**
+3. **Name it:**
-   - Make the necessary changes to the project files.

 4. **Commit Changes:**
-   - Commit your changes with a descriptive commit message:
+   - Commit your changes

-     ```bash
-     git commit -m "Description of your changes"
-     ```

 5. **Push Changes:**
    - Push your changes to your forked repository:

-     ```bash
-     git push origin your-branch-name
-     ```

 6. **Create a Pull Request:**
    - Open a pull request from your forked repository's branch to the main branch of this repository.